-New GNSSs, the modernization of existing systems and an increasing number of users and applications will provide new opportunities; therefore, the IGS will:
+New GNSS, the modernization of existing systems and an increasing number of users and applications will provide new opportunities; therefore, the IGS will:

-- Incorporate new systems, signals, and technologies into IGS capabilities. - Build relationships and implement plans for including modernized GPS, modernized GLONASS, Galileo, and potentially other emerging systems and augmentations. - Initiate a Galileo Pilot Project once feasible and study the Galileo signals and formats through the GNSS Working Group, working in cooperation with analysis centers. - Establish strategic alliances and maintain a continuing dialogue to ensure IGS will be integrated into broadly based Earth observation and GNSS organizations such as the Global Geodetic Observing System (GGOS), the International Committee on GNSS (ICG), the Global Earth Observation System of Systems (GEOSS), the developing project Unification of African Reference Frames (AFREF), and others. - Feed IGS inputs into the Group on Earth Observations (GEO) work plan via GGOS; interrogate the list of GEO tasks, which could lead to new innovative multidisciplinary projects. - Define the IGS role in GGOS and formalize and promote interactions with IAG Services through GGOS, and other scientific services as appropriate. - Be a prime source of GNSS multisystem monitoring supported by corresponding system products. - Study and recommend a minimum set of GNSS signals required for scientific data processes. - Encourage data centers and analysis centers to confirm ability to store, distribute, and analyze additional "evaluation sites." - Increase IGS processing capacities to include new signals and more frequent delivery of products. - Develop new classes of products needed by IGS users, such as products to support real-time tsunami warning systems, Earth and space weather forecasting, precise timing, climate change research, etc.
+- Incorporate new systems, signals, and technologies into IGS capabilities. - Build relationships and implement plans for including modernized GPS, modernized GLONASS, Galileo, and other emerging systems and augmentations. - Initiate a Galileo Pilot Project once feasible and study the Galileo signals and formats through the GNSS Working Group, working in cooperation with ACs. - Establish strategic alliances and maintain a continuing dialogue to ensure IGS will be integrated into broadly based Earth observation and GNSS organizations such as the Global Geodetic Observing System (GGOS), the International Committee on GNSS (ICG), the Global Earth Observation System of Systems (GEOSS), the developing project Unification of African Reference Frames (AFREF), and others. - Feed IGS inputs into the Group on Earth Observations (GEO) work plan via GGOS; interrogate the list of GEO tasks, which could lead to new innovative multi-disciplinary projects. - Define the IGS role in GGOS and formalize and promote interactions with IAG Services through GGOS, and with other scientific services as appropriate. - Be a prime source of GNSS multi-system monitoring supported by corresponding system products. - Study and recommend a minimum set of GNSS signals required for scientific data processes. - Encourage Data Centers and ACs to store, distribute, and analyze additional "evaluation sites." - Increase IGS processing capacities to include new signals and more frequent delivery of products. - Develop new classes of products needed by IGS users, such as products to support real-time tsunami warning systems, Earth and space weather forecasting, precise timing, climate change research, etc. - Build broader global participation with nations and regions not actively involved with IGS.